Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

     - Items
 - The cart can be viewed
     - The customer can see the current subtotal
-    - The customer can see additional Tax (9.5% if in WA state otherwise 0%)
     - The customer can see the current Items including: product name, price, quantity
 - The customer can remove items from the cart
 - The customer can update the quantity of an item
-- The customer can enter basic shipping info to see shipping rates.
-- The customer can select a shipping rate (the total should update)
 - The customer can proceed to checkout (if shipping selection is valid)